Enforcement and Compliance, International Trade Administration, Department of Commerce.

 FOR FURTHER INFORMATION CONTACT:

-On October 29, 2002 Commerce published the Wire Rod Order in the Federal Register.
+On October 29, 2002, Commerce published the antidumping duty order on wire rod from Mexico in the Federal Register.

-On December 7, 2017, pursuant to section 751(a)(1) of the Tariff Act of 1930, as amended (the Act), Commerce initiated an administrative review of the Wire Rod Order
+On December 11, 2019, pursuant to section 751(a)(1) of the Act, Commerce initiated an administrative review of the Order.

 For a complete description of the events that followed the initiation of this review, see the Preliminary Decision Memorandum.